safespring/web/content/blogg/2022-03-terraform-module.md

 ---
 {{< ingress >}}
 This is part two in the series about Safespring's Terraform modules.
-In this blog post, we'll look at the new and more general Safespring module for compute instances, how it can be used to provision sets of instances in different configurations.
+In this blog post, we'll look at the new and more general Safespring modules for compute instances and security groups, how it can be used to provision sets of instances in different configurations allowing only the necessary connections using security groups.
 The next post will be about how Ansible can be used together with inventory from terraform/openstack to configure services on the provisioned instances.{{< /ingress >}}

 ## The new «v2-compute-instance» module
 In [the previous blog post][firstblog] we showcased basic usage of the initial version of the Safespring Terraform modules.
-These modules is now deprecated and are replaced by a single module that does more than the deprecated ones.
+These modules are now deprecated and are replaced by a single module that does more than the deprecated ones.
 The reason for this is that the new module automatically switches usage of «boot from volume» on and off based on whether the flavor name starts with an «l» or not.
-The new module also defaults to use [our new compute flavors][newflavors], while the deprecated ones defaults to the old deprecated flavors.
-Last but not least, the new module can [receive a map variable describing a set of addtional data disks to be attached to the instance][diskmap].
+The new module also defaults to use [our new compute flavors][newflavors], while the deprecated ones default to the old deprecated flavors.
+Last but not least, the new module can [receive a map variable describing a set of additional data disks to be attached to the instance][diskmap].

-Note: The module library is constantly evolving so this blog post explain the features currently available and how to use them.
-Please also look at the code, comments and variable definitions to get the full picture.
-Especially at a later point in time.
+{{<note "Note">}}The module library is constantly evolving so this blog post explains the features currently available and how to use them.
+Please also look at the code, comments, and variable definitions to get the full picture.
+Especially at a later point in time. {{</note>}}

 ## Examples
-We'll use the code [examples][sftfexamples] in the Terraform module [git repo][sftfmodules] as reference and explain each of them underneath the code.
+We'll use the code [examples][sftfexamples] in the Terraform module [git repo][sftfmodules] as a reference and explain each of them underneath the code.

-### One instance with default paramters
+### One instance with default parameters

 Code:
 ```